coaching programs - CULTURE AS INTERACTION

 Creatives are stereotyped for having to suffer in order to follow their passion.
 All students and professionals, regardless of their industry, struggle in their own way.
 Tackling personal obstacles effectively with this insight may not come naturally to everyone and may result in frustration, negative attitudes, and ultimately emerging talented young creatives give up.
 Every second year, GEM supports young people through its international Arts & Health Program, GEMAH.
 It engages with a different international community, mainly in South Asia.
 The goal with this program is to keep youth engaged in their passion

 In 2018, GEM worked with young refugees and refugee workers in Belgrade, Serbia.
-In 2019, GEM with the support of Karachi Biennale Trust delivered GEMAH-KB19 in Karachi Pakistan.
-In 2021, GEM completed its Australian GEMAH program in Sydney, co-funded by the City of Sydney Council.
-From October to November 2022, GEM returns to deliver GEMAH-KB22 with Karachi Biennale!
+In 2019, GEM with the support of Karachi Biennale Trust, we delivered GEMAH-KB19 in Karachi Pakistan.
+In 2021, GEM completed its Australian GEMAH-SYD, co-funded by the City of Sydney Council, and again in 2022, GEM returned to South Asia to deliver GEMAH-KB22.